-If the jugular sac is not decompressed until the end of fetal development, the baby will have ptergyium coli, or neck tissue.
+If the jugular sac is not decompressed until the end of fetal development, the baby will have pterygium coli or neck tissue.

-Edema of the hands and feet may not fully resolve at birth, and permanent effects will be seen in distal development, such as a predominance of digital whorls and narrow, hyperconvex nails.
+Edema of the hands and feet may not fully resolve at birth, and distal development will have permanent effects, such as a predominance of digital whorls and narrow, hyperconvex nails.

-Defects in embryonic lymphangiogenesis that result in dysfunctional lymphatic vessels are associated with congenital lymphedema syndromes, as well as Down, Noonan, and Turner syndromes.
+Defects in embryonic lymphangiogenesis that result in dysfunctional lymphatic vessels are associated with congenital lymphedema syndromes and Down, Noonan, and Turner syndromes.

-The most serious alterations in embryonic lymphatic vascular development are likely to be incompatible with life.
-Aberrant postnatal lymphangiogenesis has recently been associated with inflammatory pathologies including graft rejection, asthma, psoriasis, and arthritis.
+The most severe alterations in embryonic lymphatic vascular development are likely incompatible with life.
+Aberrant postnatal lymphangiogenesis has recently been associated with inflammatory pathologies, including graft rejection, asthma, psoriasis, and arthritis.

 While the stimulation of lymphangiogenesis by tumors has been shown to promote tumor metastasis in murine models and has been correlated with poor patient prognosis in various types of human cancers.

-A main objective of lymphatic vascular research is to delineate the mechanisms by which the lymphatic vasculature is built, in order to identify opportunities to intervene in this process and, therefore, develop better treatments for lymphatic vascular diseases.
+A primary objective of lymphatic vascular research is to delineate how the lymphatic vasculature is built to identify opportunities to intervene in this process and, therefore, develop better treatments for lymphatic vascular diseases.

-If the drainage of lymph from the lower quadrants of the fetus is primarily affected, the lymphatic sacs of the ileum distend and excess skin grows over the lower abdomen.
-Prenatal resolution can result in prune belly birth defect.
+If the drainage of lymph from the lower quadrants of the fetus is primarily affected, the lymphatic sacs of the ileum distend, and excess skin grows over the lower abdomen.
+Prenatal resolution can result in a prune belly congenital disability.

 Defective lymphatic development has consequences for the cardiovascular system.
 Peripheral veins tend to be large, presumably due to increased venous return from edematous tissues.

-In addition, lymphatic vessels provide an important trafficking route for cells of the immune system during immunological surveillance and infection, and facilitate the absorption of lipids from the digestive tract.
+In addition, lymphatic vessels provide a vital trafficking route for cells of the immune system during immunological surveillance and infection and facilitate the absorption of lipids from the digestive tract.

 Dermatological blood and lymphatic vessels

 The lymphatic vessels also form two plexuses in the vicinity of the vascular blood system.
-Branches of the superficial lymphatic vascular plexus extend into the dermal papillae and drain into the larger lymphatic vessels in the lower dermis.
+The superficial lymphatic vascular plexus branches extend into the dermal papillae and drain into the larger lymphatic vessels in the lower dermis.

-While the blood microvasculature is located immediately below the epidermis, the lymphatic vessels reside deeper within the dermis.
+While the blood microvasculature is located immediately below the epidermis, the lymphatic vessels reside more profound within the dermis.

 Structure of the lymphatic vasculature

 Lymphatic vessels are found in all tissues except the bone marrow and the central nervous system.
-The lymphatic system is organized in such a way that absorbent initial lymphatic capillaries with blind ends are placed in most organs.
+The lymphatic system is organized so that absorbent initial lymphatic capillaries with blind ends are placed in most organs.

 Lymphatic capillaries consist of a single layer of lymphatic endothelial cells (LECs).
-They are not uniform in size, but vary widely in width from 10 to 80 µm in diameter.
+They are not uniform but vary widely in width from 10 to 80 µm in diameter.

 Capillary lymphatic endothelial cells express high levels of the hyaluronic lymphatic receptor glycoprotein endothelial receptor-1 (LYVE-1).

-The glycoprotein membrane-1 is dispensable for normal lymphatic development and dendritic cell mobilization to the lymph nodes, but as a receptor for hyaluronan, it is likely to play an important role in the regulation of immunity and inflammation.
+The glycoprotein membrane-1 is dispensable for normal lymphatic development and dendritic cell mobilization to the lymph nodes.
+Still, as a receptor for hyaluronan, it is likely to play an essential role in regulating immunity and inflammation.

-The endothelial cells of the lymphatic capillaries exhibit an oak leaf shape with overlapping flaps on their edge, which explains their absorptive nature.
+The endothelial cells of the lymphatic capillaries exhibit an oak leaf shape with overlapping flaps on their edge, which explains their porous nature.

 These “button-shaped” junctions between endothelial cells have the same binding proteins as junctions between endothelial cells in the blood, so it is not their molecular composition but their organization that distinguishes them.

-As the lymphatics extend into the lymph nodes, the initial lymphatic capillaries converge into larger lymphatic vessels.
-In mice, these vessels express little or no glycoprotein membrane-1 (LYVE-1) and the lymphatic endothelial cells of the collecting vessels are spindle-shaped.
+The initial lymphatic capillaries converge into larger lymphatic vessels as the lymphatics extend into the lymph nodes.
+In mice, these vessels express little or no glycoprotein membrane-1 (LYVE-1), and the lymphatic endothelial cells of the collecting vessels are spindle-shaped.

-Collecting vessels have an inherent leakage which means that some of the lymph contents are lost during transit.
+Collecting vessels have an inherent leakage which means that some lymph contents are lost during transit.

-Unlike the lymphatic capillaries, the intercellular junctions between the lymphatic endothelial cells of the collecting vessels have a ‘zipper’ appearance, more similar to those between the endothelial cells that line the blood vessels and therefore they are not considered absorbent.
+Unlike the lymphatic capillaries, the intercellular junctions between the lymphatic endothelial cells of the collecting vessels have a ‘zipper’ appearance, more similar to those between the endothelial cells that line the blood vessels.
+Therefore, they are not considered absorbent.

 Deep-harvesting lymphatic vessels are embedded in perinodal adipose tissue, contact the subcapsular sinus of the lymph node, and pass into smaller terminal lymphatic capillaries that terminate in the lymph node capsule.